astralfrontier-itch-io/witch/playbooks/01newbie.md

   - A mysterious stranger
 ---

-The Idiot was the first playbook I imagined.
+This the first playbook I imagined.